mihaihai/flight_data/README.md

 #### Set up the Python environment

 The notebook is made to run on Python 3.7 with the requirements in `requirements.txt` so please set up and activate such an environment before running `jupyter notebook`.
-Below you can see one way to do using `pyenv` on MacOS.
+Below you can see one way to do it using `pyenv` on MacOS.

 Run the following commands to install `pyenv` and `pyenv-virtualenv`
 ```